Fraisthorpe Beach, Bridlington

 a year agoVisited this beach for 1st time recently with my rotty/staffy cross.
 Had a short walk towards Bridlington, but unfortunately we had to turn back due to tide coming in rather fast.
 Was disappointed that ppl thought it ok to leave litter behind on the beach!
 But we had a lovely day & had a very tired doggy.

-8 months agoVery dog friendly
+a year agoVery dog friendly

 Join the pack